Changelog

 In-product audit-chain viewer

-Your assessor can now inspect the verifiable audit chain directly inside Affirmark — integrity banner, per-entry inspector, filters by actor / entity / date range.
+Assessors can now inspect the verifiable audit chain directly inside Affirmark — integrity banner, per-entry inspector, filters by actor / entity / date range.
 Raw JSONL bundle still exports for offline review, and the signed CLI tool still ships for fully-offline verification.

 - Filter by actor (system / user), entity type (narratives, evidence, findings, …), or date.